AkshayUniyal/My_Website/README.md

 * Added ssh key on github to connect with this instance

-* Setup git configuration in instance at - /var/www/demo directory
+* Setup git in instance at - /var/www/demo directory

 * Created custom ssh keys - public and private for more security

-* Public ssh key was added in the authorized_keys of the instance and public key was given to github secrets for ssh connection in CI/CD pipeline
+* Public ssh key was added in the authorized_keys of the instance and private key was given to github secrets for ssh connection in CI/CD pipeline

 ## CI/CD Pipeline using Github Actions ##